MicrosoftDocs/learn/learn-pr/az-900/choose-azure-services-sla-lifecycle/includes/6-knowledge-check.md

 Recall that you can access SLAs from the [Service Level Agreements](https://azure.microsoft.com/support/legal/sla/?azure-portal=true) page.

 Tailwind Traders is also considering using an augmented reality (AR) service in the Special Orders app to help customers visualize their customizations.
-This Azure service is currently in the public preview phase.
+This Azure service is currently in the Public preview phase.